wework/wework.github.io/_posts/2015-11-05-add-columns-with-default-values-to-large-tables-in-rails-postgres.markdown

 categories:   data
 ---

 We had a fairly simple task of adding a couple of columns to a table for our Rails app.
-This is normally a straight forward operation and a boring task at best but for us, the fun only just started.
+This is normally a straight forward operation and a boring task at best, but for us the fun only just started.
 The table in question was a fairly large table with lots of reads on it and in the spirit of no down time, this is the adventure we had.

 ## TL:DR;